oda-hub/renku-graph-vis/README.md

 </div>

 * **Apply Absorptions of Nodes on the Graph**: Users can enable the display of specific nodes along with their child nodes absorbed within.
 Conversely, they can display regular separate nodes.
-For example, in the animation below, it can be seen that the `Activity` node has its child nodes inside it as well as separate nodes.
+For example, in the animation below, it can be seen that the `Activity` node has some of its child nodes (i.e. inputs and outputs) inside it as well as separate nodes.
 This functionality is configurable through a dedicated JSON file.

 <div align="center">
 <img width="65%" src="readme_imgs/activity_reduction_animation.gif">